u-boot/u-boot/tools/binman/entries.rst

 This tells binman to create nodes `config-1` and `config-2`, i.e. a config for each of your two files.

-Available substitutions for '@' nodes are:

-SEQ:
-    Sequence number of the generated fdt (1, 2, ...)
-NAME
-    Name of the dtb as provided (i.e. without adding '.dtb')

 Note that if no devicetree files are provided (with '-a of-list' as above) then no nodes will be generated.

-The 'default' property, if present, will be automatically set to the name if of configuration whose devicetree matches the 'default-dt' entry argument, e.g. with '-a default-dt=sun50i-a64-pine64-lts'.

-Available substitutions for '@' property values are

-DEFAULT-SEQ:
-    Sequence number of the default fdt,as provided by the 'default-dt' entry argument

-Properties (in the 'fit' node itself):
-    fit,external-offset: Indicates that the contents of the FIT are external and provides the external offset.
-This is passsed to mkimage via the -E and -p flags.